kackey0-1/ml_handson/2_gcp_ml_products.md

 So you can tailor your work as you want.

 #### AutoML Vision Edge
-AutoML Vision Edge is for local devices.
+AutoML Vision Edge lets you model deployed on edge devices such as mobile phone.

 ### Vision AI
 Vision AI uses pre-trained models trained by Google.
 This is powerfull, but less customizable for customized classifications.